 people entering/exiting the examination room, equipment inside or

-outside the test center that may make sounds while operating, other
+outside the test center that may make sounds while operating, construction outside the facility, other

 meetings or conventions in the same facility, etc. Ear plugs, in the